A Guide to Full-Time RV Living in Pennsylvania

 There are no laws on the books stating any restriction on how long you’re allowed to live in an RV campsite in a designated RV campground, resort, or park.
 However, each such private RV establishment is allowed to have its own rules.

-In Pennsylvania, RVers have the flexibility to stay in their RVs on private property, whether it’s your own or someone else’s, provided you have permission from the property owner.
+In Pennsylvania, RVers have the flexibility to stay in their RVs on private property, whether it’s their own or someone else’s, provided they have permission from the property owner.
 Additionally, there are numerous RV parks in the state’s two major cities, offering even more options for your stay.
 Are you considering living in your RV full-time?
-If this lifestyle appeals to you, be sure to consider your pets.
+If this lifestyle appeals to you, be sure to consider your pet.
 You can also rent an RV to experience RV living before making a commitment.
 Enjoy all that Pennsylvania has to offer!